May 5, 2020MAINTENANCE

 However, both personal and corporate expectations of manufacturers have recently increased due to speedy delivery services like Amazon Prime.
 According to the 2020 MHI Annual Industry Report, four of the six most commonly cited manufacturing challenges relate to delivery requirements.

 Nearly half of the 1,000 manufacturing and supply chain professionals surveyed listed “customer demands on response times”, and “rising customer service expectations” as significant concerns for the year ahead.

 Poor On-Time Delivery (OTD) performance can happen for a variety of reasons, including material shortages, poor material handling procedures, and inefficient production methods.
 Some of those factors are within your control, while others are not.
-In this article, we’ll focus on something you can do to increase OTD, and that is organize an effective manufacturing preventive maintenance (PM) program.
+In this article, we’ll focus on something you can do to increase OTD, and that is organizing an effective manufacturing preventive maintenance (PM) program.

 7 Manufacturing Preventive Maintenance Tips for Facility Operational Managers

 Performing routine maintenance on manufacturing equipment may sound like a lofty goal in the midst of competing priorities.
 However, studies show that effective preventive maintenance programs can save companies money by reducing downtime.
 Predictive maintenance systems (that track machine historical data) can save even more.

 Considering that 10 percent of industrial equipment ever completely wears out, and downtime costs some facilities as much as $22K a minute, practicing strategic preventive maintenance is wise.
 Increase your overall equipment effectiveness with planned maintenance.